KU-Leuven-Geomatics/geomapi/docs/source/information/getting started.md

 ```
   ![bg vertical right:50% h:70%](../../pics/node_resources1.png)

 As you can see, each Node inherits the Base Node properties so they can be created in a very similar way.
-Look at the [Node Tutorial](../tutorial/tutorial_nodes.ipynb) notebook to learn more about how to create and use nodes.
+Look at the [Node Tutorial](../tutorial/tutorial_nodes.ipynb) notebooks to learn more about how to create and use nodes.

 ### Functionality
 The cool thing about these Nodes is that they can be jointly querried.
 We can find neighbouring nodes way faster by not using the actual data!